Sean Murphy Preview, Player Props: Braves vs. Giants

 Sean Murphy At The Plate

-- In 38.6% of his games this year, Murphy has had at least one RBI.
-He's picked up more than one in 19.3% and driven in three or more of his team's runs in eight contests.
+- Murphy has an RBI in 34 of 88 games this year, with multiple RBI in 17 of them.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.